Skip to contents

 Details

-This function can generate palaeocoordinates using two different approaches (method):
+This function can estimate palaeocoordinates using two different approaches (method):

-• Reconstruction files: The "grid" method uses reconstruction files to spatiotemporally link present-day geographic coordinates and age estimates with an equal-area hexagonal grid (spacing = 100 km) rotated to the midpoint of Phanerozoic (0--540 Ma) stratigraphic stages (Geological Time Scale, 2020).
-The grid was generated using the h3jsr R package and 'h3_resolution' 3 (see h3_info_table).
-If specific ages of rotation are required, or fine-scale spatial analyses are being conducted, use of the "point" method (see GPlates API below) is recommended (particularly if occurrences are close to plate boundaries).
-As implemented, when using the "grid" method, coordinates within the same grid cell will be assigned equivalent palaeocoordinates due to spatial aggregation.
-However, the reconstruction files provide pre-generated palaeocoordinates enabling efficient estimation of the past distribution of fossil occurrences.
-The reconstruction files along with additional documentation are deposited on Zenodo.
-Note: each reconstruction file is 5--10 MB in size.
+• Reconstruction files: The "grid" method uses reconstruction files from Jones & Domeier (2024) to spatiotemporally link present-day geographic coordinates and age estimates with a discrete global grid rotated at one million-year time steps throughout the Phanerozoic (540–0 Ma).
+Here, resolution 3 (~119 km spacing) of the reconstruction files is used.
+All files, and the process used to generate them, are available and documented in Jones & Domeier (2024).
+If fine-scale spatial analyses are being conducted, use of the "point" method (see GPlates API below) may be preferred (particularly if occurrences are close to plate boundaries).
+When using the "grid" method, coordinates within the same grid cell will be assigned equivalent palaeocoordinates due to spatial aggregation.
+However, this approach enables efficient estimation of the past distribution of fossil occurrences.
+Note: each reconstruction file is ~45 MB in size.

 • GPlates API: The "point" method uses the GPlates Web Service to reconstruct palaeocoordinates for point data.
 The use of this method is slower than the "grid" method if many unique time intervals exist in your dataset.
 However, it provides palaeocoordinates with higher precision.